vanderbilt-data-science/dgx-user-guide/using-docker-jupyter.md

 * Log in: `ssh -L xxxx:localhost:xxxx username@XX.XX.XX.XX`

-* Create a folder where you would like to store your work within your home directory: `mkdir testfolder`
+* Create a folder where you would like to store your work within your home directory: `mkdir testfolder`.
+This "testfolder" is globally unique if being used to create a docker volume.
+Use `docker volume ls` to see what volume names have already been created.

 **NOTE**: Docker volume names are system-wide unique.
 Use `docker volume ls` to check if the name you want to use is already taken